-It is also tempting to use busy-ness as an excuse to keep doing the things you know how to do.
-The danger of this is that being human, no matter how capable, there is much you do not know.
-There is even more that you don’t know you don’t know.
-And a startup’s survival or failure in the initial stages may depend on how you approach this category of information.
+It is also tempting to use busy-ness as an excuse to keep doing only the things you know how to do.
+The danger of this is that being human, no matter how capable, there is much you don’t know, and much that you don’t know you don’t know.
+And a startup’s survival or failure in the initial stages may depend on how you approach the unknown.

-Another word for this category of what you don’t know you don’t know, is also known as the Blind Spot.
+What you don’t know you don’t know, is often referred to as a Blind Spot.

-Consider finding a coach who will call you out, ask the right questions, and bring your awareness to things you may not have thought of yet.
+Consider finding a coach who wants the best for you, will ask the right questions, and will bring your awareness to things you may not be considering.

 Embrace humility.
-Be 1% open to the possibility that you don’t know everything, and enter into the company of history’s highest performers.
+Be 1% open to the possibility that you don’t know everything, and enter into the ranks of history’s highest performers.
 Get a coach.
 Especially at the beginning of your journey.